 As noted earlier, net position may serve over time as a useful indicator of a charter school's financial position.
-In the case of the School, the net position was \$3,410,371 at the close of the fiscal year.
-A summary of the School's net position as of June 30, 2017 and 2016 follows:
+In the case of the School, assets exceeded liabilities by \$2,032,649 at the close of the fiscal year.
+A summary of the School's net position as of June 30, 2019 and 2018 is as follows: